 Welcome to the ILLCs at UD!

 Join a group of people who live in the same residence hall and take classes together.
 As part of an ILLC, students make lifelong friendships, earn higher GPAs, and get involved with campus activities.
 Studies show that ILLCs help new students successfully transition into college.
 There is an ILLC for you!
 But, act quickly.
+They fill up fast.
 You may be invited to select an ILLCs as part of your course preferencing process.
-There are three types of ILLCs from which to choose.
-Find the best fit for you:
+Find the best fit for you!

-ILLCs for specific majors: Curiosity in the Classroom (select Teacher Education majors), Self and Community in the 21st Century (Social Science majors), and Women in Science & Engineering (female science and engineering majors)Honors designated ILLCs: Business and Marianist Values; CORE: Human Values in a Pluralistic Culture; and Sustainability, Energy, & the Environment
+ILLCs for specific majors: Curiosity in the Classroom (select Teacher Education majors), Self & Community in the 21st Century (Social Science majors), and Women in Science & Engineering (female science and engineering majors).

 Find the best fit for you.